 How virtual violence affects your child

 Kids spend hours on average in front of screens each day.
-Here’s how to help develop healthier media habits.
+Here’s how to help them develop healthier media habits.

 boy, watching TV, TV, watching, horizontal, sitting